 475-25 (Conditions and Requirements)

-By “reasonably acceptable” is meant that the proposed facility or facilities must, to the greatest extent possible, duplicate other structures such as utility poles in the immediate vicinity [e.g. imilar size, color, height, design] and shall otherwise meet all the standards established by this Ordinance/Chapter.
+By “reasonably acceptable” is meant that the proposed facility or facilities must, to the greatest extent possible, duplicate other structures such as utility poles in the immediate vicinity [e.g. similar size, color, height, design] and shall otherwise meet all the standards established by this Ordinance/Chapter.

 Street means any street, avenue, boulevard, road, parkway, viaduct, drive or other way as defined in the Municipal Land Use Law, N.J.S.A.
 40: 55D-7.